-The University of Maryland should build and maintain a sound, advanced, secure, and productive physical information technology infrastructure (including but not limited to facilities, hardware, networks, and software) capable of supporting broad and effective use by students, faculty, and staff throughout the institution, including remote university members such as agricultural extension offices.
+The University of Maryland should adopt a view that The University of Maryland should build and maintain information technology resources are strategic assets a sound, advanced, secure, and productive physical to the institution, and, as such, models for funding of IT - both centrally and appropriately distributed information technology infrastructure (including but not limited to facilities, hardware, networks, and throughout the institution - should be developed to software) capable of supporting broad and effective encourage effective and abundant deployment of IT use by students, faculty, and staff throughout the and efficient investment in IT holistically throughout institution, including remote university members such the institution. as agricultural extension offices.